-Cornell Cooperative Extension of Steuben County has a new financial program that can lend a helping hand with your financial challenges.
+Cornell Cooperative Extension of Steuben County has a financial program that can lend a helping hand with your financial challenges.
 They have trained Master Money Mentors ready to work with you one-on-one either in person, via zoom, or by telephone.
-The program is free to the public.
+The program is free to the public in Steuben County.

 Maybe you've tried everything, but still can't pay your bills on time, or maybe you’ve experienced a job loss, illness, or divorce.
 Maybe you feel like your life is spinning out of control from overuse of credit.
 Whatever the reason for your financial concerns, it might be time to speak to a Master Money Mentor to help you put together a plan to pay off your debt and make positive financial decisions.